andrew/ultimate-awesome/README.md

 - [awesome-remote-sensing-vision-language-models](https://github.com/lzw-lzw/awesome-remote-sensing-vision-language-models) - Awesome-Remote-Sensing-Vision-Language-Models.
 - [awesome-web-development](https://github.com/nepaul/awesome-web-development) - 🧡 A curated list of awesome web development resources.
 - [awesome-legal-data](https://github.com/openlegaldata/awesome-legal-data) - A collection of datasets and other resources for legal text processing.
-- [awesome-ory](https://github.com/ory/awesome-ory) - A curated collection of examples and solutions created by the Ory Community. .
 - [Awesome-RL-based-Agentic-Search-Papers](https://github.com/ventr1c/Awesome-RL-based-Agentic-Search-Papers) - The official repository of "A Comprehensive Survey on Reinforcement Learning-based Agentic Search: Foundations, Roles, Optimizations, Evaluations, and Applications".
 - [awesome-data-contracts](https://github.com/AltimateAI/awesome-data-contracts) - A curated list of awesome blogs, videos, tools and resources about Data Contracts.
 - [Awesome-Deepfakes](https://github.com/Daisy-Zhang/Awesome-Deepfakes) - A list of datasets, tools, papers and code related to Deepfakes.